RAK4260 WisDuo Breakout Board Quick Start Guide

 Prerequisites

-The following two sections provide a list of the components and tools you need in order to get started with the development board.
-Some of the components are included in the package, others you need to provide yourself.
+The next two sections list the components and tools required to get started with the development board.
+While some components are included in the package, others need to be provided separately.

 Before going through the steps in the installation guide of the RAK4260 Breakout Board, make sure to prepare the necessary items listed below: